tatanda/tatanda.github.io/_posts/2017-12-01-Linear Regression.md

 ---

+### Developing a Linear Regression Algorithm

 Linear Regression is a key Machine Learning model that helps to predict a continous variable given one or more independent variables.
 When there is one continous variable, we have a *Single Variable Linear Regression*.
 On the other hand, two or more independent variables is called a *Multivariable Linear Regression*.

 While there are out-of-the box algorithms for Linear regression from libraries such as Scikit-Learn, in this post, I attempt to develop a Multivariable Linear Regression from scratch in order to understand the intuition behind such models.

-Lienar Regression models a linear relationship between one dependent and one or more independent variables.
+LinearRegression models a linear relationship between one dependent and one or more independent variables.
 This is done by Parametric Learning.
-Parametric learning entails finding the optimal parameter values that fits the linear relatioinship between variables.
+Parametric learning entails finding the optimal parameter values that fits the linear relationship between variables.

 The Linear Regression is specified as;